kanaria69/Mainecoco/README.md

-## What did the doctor say to the gingerbread man who broke his leg?
-Try icing it.
+## Why is the ocean always blue?
+Because the shore never waves back.